 Wheel hub fixation

 The wheel hub fixation is suitable for standard passenger cars, test vehicles and prototypes up to 3.5 t.
 To fix the vehicle, two fixing rods and a fixing bearing are attached to each of the moving wheels.
 The rotating mass at the wheel hub is negligible.
-The rods are clamped in plug-in or sliding anchors and thus connected to the test bench floor.
+The rods are clamped in plug-in or sliding anchors and thus connected to the dynamometer floor.

 Bearing and fixing rods